39th ANNUAL MEETING

 About the Annual Meeting

 The Annual Meeting of the Society of Fellows is a one-day student research conference that consists of a morning plenary session, a midday poster session, concurrent afternoon panel sessions and a concluding award reception.
 Students present scholarly research or artistic projects completed under the supervision of a Dyson faculty mentor.
-The Annual Meeting allows students to share their academic achievements with family, friends, and members of the Pace community and participate in an experience similar to that of presenting at a professional conference.
+The Annual Meeting allows students to share their academic achievements with peers, faculty, family, friends, and alumni and participate in an experience similar to presenting at a professional conference.
 Each presentation is followed by the opportunity for questions and discussion that make the Annual Meeting a learning event for all who attend.
-To participate, each student must be sponsored by a faculty member and Faculty Sponsors routinely attend the Annual Meeting to support their students.
-Faculty also may organize a panel if they sponsor several students.